Brownwang0426/Reversal-Generative-Reinforcement-Learning/README.md

 ## Features
 - **Neural Nets are all you need**: Seriously, really.
 - **Highly custimizable**: All you need to do is to customize state, action and reward-shaping or vectorizing.
 You can also make state as raw input if you prefer :-) Why not?
-It is deep neural network :-) (Of course, if you have big big GPU)
+It is deep neural network :-)

 ## Future Works
 - **Online learning**: For the present time, we present offline learning version of RGRL.